elena5875/pythonproject2/README.md

         spreadsheet = gspread_client.open('Inventory_of_stocks')
         stocks_in_sheet = spreadsheet.worksheet('stocks_in')
         delivered_sheet = spreadsheet.worksheet('stocks_used')
 4. Commit and push your file.

+# DEPLOYMENT
+I deployed my project in both heroku and github the following steps were made:
+1. Created a repository from github
+2. Copied the repository URL for my repository
+3. Created a file in CodeAnywhere for my IDE.
+4. Run the new file in Codeanywhere

+Creating a file in Heroku

+1. created an app in Heroku
+2. Chose github as my deployment method
+3. Connected my github repository to heroku
+4. Change my Config vars in the setting
+5. Added a build up pack Python and Nodejs
+6. Heroku is now ready to deploy

 # TESTING
 I validated my code by installing the pycodestyle using this code